In this post, you will learn...

 Low-E stands for low emissivity, which is the ability of a window to reflect heat, rather than absorbing it.
 Low-E is a multi-layer coating that is applied to the interior pane(s) of glass during the manufacturing process.
 This coating can minimize the amount of ultraviolet and infrared light that passes through the glass in your windows.
 The coating acts as insulation, slowing down the transfer of heat or cold through the panes of glass.
 An energy-efficient window fitted with low-emissivity coating can significantly decrease the overall heating, lighting and cooling costs of your home.

 Energy-efficient windows typically utilize a gas that is placed between panes of glass.
-The two most popular gases are Argon and Krypton.
+The most popular gas is Argon.
 The gas acts as an additional insulation barrier to slow down the transfer of heat and cold through the panes of glass.
-Krypton gas is more dense than Argon gas and is one of (if not the most) energy-efficient gas used to fill windows.
 If your home is wasting energy due to inefficient windows and drafty doors, it may be time to consider installing gas-filled windows.

 The use of low-conductivity spacers and seals between the panes of glass keep the gas in place and further reduce transfer of heat and cold through the window.